RESEARCHING HISTORIC PROPERTIES

 Assemble as much information as you already have from secondary sources, and take it with you to the archives, land registry office (in transition, check on location), or where ever you are going to do further research on primary sources.
 Minimally -- before you leave home -- you should start your search with the building’s street or rural address, town lot number or portion of (ie -- north-east corner town lot number 21), and farm lot number (ie -- east half of farm lot 12, 4th concession, Storrington township).
 Make note of the full names of any owners or tenants and the dates they were associated with your building (you may only know yours and the person who sold you the property).
 How to find this information: your property tax forms, your purchase of property records, and county atlases (many have been reprinted, see local libraries) such as Meacham’s Illustrated County Atlas of Frontenac, Lennox & Addington Counties, 1878, reprinted 1972.
 A copy of any map showing your lot is helpful when you are working on site, and when you are explaining your interests to staff or for yourself when puzzling out bits of information.
 Google your address or names of persons in case the web can provide information.
 Someone, for example, may have posted helpful information about an ancestor, who may have once owned your property.
 County atlases have been posted on line, as well as censuses and certain newspapers.

-Gather supplies to take with you: black, blue, red pens; pencils (archives usually only permit pencils); erasers; ruler; lots of ruled 4 x 6 inch index cards with elastics to hold them in order; lined and plain 8.5 x 11 inch paper; perhaps tracing paper and graph paper; and change for photocopy machines.
-Some archives will not allow you to use pens.
-If you are able to use pens, consider colour coding information (blue for notes, black for references, red for main date of entry....).
-Complex information such as land registry abstracts may work better on 8.5 x 11 inch paper, which you divide with a ruler.
-Some prefer to record on laptop computers and other electronic devices.
+Gather supplies to take with you: including pencils (archives usually only permit pencils), notepaper and change for photocopy machines.
+Increasingly, some prefer to record on laptop computers and other electronic devices.
 You may want to take your own photographs of documents, usually flash is not permitted.
 You can also order photographs at the archives – check on the cost, which periodically changes.
+A memory stick may be needed to save material found on microfilm.

 WORKING AT THE RESEARCH SITE

-Write everything down, by topic (tax records, city directories, family stories...), on index cards.
+Record or write everything down, by topic (tax records, city directories, family stories...), on index cards.
 Each card should have a concise heading on top, including the date of the material noted.
 Don’t forget to make a note of which documents you consulted that were not helpful (... nothing in 1861 census, nothing in 1871, can’t find 1881 census ....).
 Write down the sources for all information.
-Make photocopies whenever possible (don’t forget to write the source on each).
+Make photocopies or take photos (flash usually not permitted) whenever possible (don’t forget to write the source on each).
+If possible, record on a memory stick material found on microfilm.

-Land registry records are usually located in a Registry Office near a county court house BUT this is in transition, for example in Kingston.
-You likely do not need to go to a Registry Office at all.
-Many original documents (land registry books or "index"), microfilms of the indexes and bound copybooks of the instruments at the QUEEN'S UNIVERSITY ARCHIVES (second floor, Kathleen Ryan Hall, 613-533-2378 http://archives.queensu.ca/databases.html off-site link).
+Land registry records You can now consult abstract indexes at home online https://www.onland.ca/ui/13/books/browse/1?per_page=30&page=1 (off-site link) or on microfilm at the research site Many original documents (land registry books or "index"), microfilms of the indexes and bound copybooks of the instruments at the QUEEN'S UNIVERSITY ARCHIVES (second floor, Kathleen Ryan Hall, 613-533-2378 http://archives.queensu.ca/databases.html off-site link).
 They also have land information for areas beyond Greater Kingston – it is worthwhile inquiring.

 Now assess the most likely clues for improvements to vacant land: jumps in purchase prices (“B & S”), heavy mortgages (to build or to extend or to modernize), subdividing of the land (1/4 or 1/5 acre lots created out of larger acreages).
 After you have narrowed down a possible building date (rural properties provide the fewest clues), it may be worthwhile pulling and reading some of the documents, in case a building is mentioned (“the leasee must build in the same material as the existing adjacent brick building owned by the leasor....”).
 Wills are particularly promising and may, at the least, reveal familial relationships with married daughters or with granddaughters or widows who have remarried.
 Some properties which seem to have changed hands frequently may actually have remained in the same family for generations.